 Organisations - Open to Gloucestershire-based charitable and voluntary organisations who seek to improve the quality of life for local people with long term disabilities.
 This may include local play schemes, social and recreational activities and building work.

-Small Sparks - Grants up to £250 to help small groups get together to do things they enjoy.
+Small Sparks - Grants to help small groups get together to do things they enjoy.
 At least one of the group must have a disability or an older person.